Test-More/Test2-Harness/README.md

 ### INFORMATIONAL

 The `which` command will tell you which persistent runner will be used.
-Yath sreaches for the persistent runner in the current directory, then searches in parent directories until it either hits root, or finds the persistent runner tracking file.
+Yath searches for the persistent runner in the current directory, then searches in parent directories until it either hits root, or finds the persistent runner tracking file.